The mirror conjecture for minuscule flag varieties: An enumerative formula

 \subsection{Enumerative formula}

-We can deduce from the above mirror theorem an integral representation for the hypergeometric series and combinatorial formulas for certain Gromov--Witten invariants. \begin{theorem} (i) The hypergeometric series~\eqref{def:hyp-series} of $G^\vee/P^\vee$ is equal to the integral of the potential on the middle-dimensional compact cycle of $\mathring{G/P}$,
+We can deduce from the above mirror theorem an integral representation for the quantum period and combinatorial formulas for certain Gromov--Witten invariants.
+Property (ii) is referred to as weak Landau--Ginzburg model in~\cite{Przyjalkowski:LG-Fano}. \begin{theorem} (i) The quantum period~\eqref{def:hyp-series} of $G^\vee/P^\vee$ is equal to the integral of the potential on the middle-dimensional compact cycle of $\mathring{G/P}$,